bwlfhu/cornerstone/README.md

 cornerstone
 ===========

-a platform for our project
+A platform for our project.